Skip to main content

 The Jury will be composed of 5 members, including a representative of the Department of Environment, Territorial Planning and Housing of the Basque Government and a representative of the Archivo Peña Ganchegui, both of them with voice but without vote, to which three external members will be added with voice and vote, of which two, at least, must be architects.
 It will also count on a secretary, without voice or vote, appointed by the Archivo Peña Ganchegui.

-The Jury of the Third Edition of the Peña Ganchegui Prize counts on the following external members:
+The Jury of the Fourth Edition of the Peña Ganchegui Prize counts on the following external members:

 María Langarita (Zaragoza, 1979).
 Architect since 2003 by the School of Architecture of the University of Navarra and PhD since 2016 by the ETSAM, where she has been teaching since 2013, she has shared a studio with Victor Navarro since 2005.
 The Langarita-Navarro studio has been invited to give numerous conferences and workshops, and their work has been selected and shown in various exhibitions, both nationally and internationally, and has also been recognised with awards of various kinds.